pwfranks23/algforopt-errata/README.md

 * Sec 4.5: "termination" is misspelled as "terminiation"
 * Mu vector prior to Eq 8.18 should be bold.
 * p.
 201: Changed "positive" to "non-negative" is 2nd-to-last paragraph
+* p.
+287: First paragraph, missing period after fourth sentence.
+Should be "obeserved points were drawn from the model.
+Equivalenty,.." (comment added by Patrick Franks)